Hungry Healthy Happy

 A christmas tree made out of puff pastry on a board with some icing sugar and a Christmas decoration.

 We love ours with a hot drink.
-Snuggling up on the sofa after a long winter walk, these go down so well with a hot cup of something.
+Snuggling up on the sofa after a long winter walk, this Nutella Christmas tree goes down so well with a hot cup of something.
 We have lots of hot drink recipes for you to try.
 Why not try one of these:

 • Easy Hot Chocolate Spoons